natalieagus/50002-2022/_notes/i_betacpu.md

 When the CPU has an instruction, it needs to figure out (decode) specifically what type of instruction it is.
 Each instruction will have a certain set of bits called the `OPCODE` that tells the CPU how to interpret it.
 In the $$\beta$$ ISA, the `OPCODE` can be found in the 6 most significant bits of the 32-bits instruction.
 The `OPCODE` is given as an input to the Control Unit, it will compute the appropriate control signals to program the datapath.

 This decoding step depends on how complex the ISA is.
 An ISA like RISC (e.g: the $$\beta$$ ISA) has a smaller number of instructions (a few dozens) while x86 has thousands.
 The most common family of instructions are:
-* **Memory**: anything regarding loading and storing of data between the REGFILE (CPU internal storage) and the Memory Unit.
+* **Memory Access**: anything regarding loading and storing of data between the REGFILE (CPU internal storage) and the Memory Unit.
 No other computation is performed.
 * **Arithmetic**: anything that requires computation using the ALU, and inputs are taken from the REGFILE.
 * **Branch instructions**: anything pertaining to changing the value of PC Register to load instructions in different Memory Address, (*conditional*) based on a content of a specific register in the REGFILE.